Standardized: holy basil

 Krishna (Ocimum sanctum) is known for its peppery crisp taste.
 The plant has dark green to purple leaves, stems, and blossoms.
 It is cultivated in the Indian plains, as well as private homes and gardens around India, and is named after the blue skinned God as the dark purple leaves resemble this color.

 Rama (Ocimum tenuiflorum) is known for its cooling and mellow flavor.
 The plant has green leaves, white-to-purplish blossoms, and a green or purplish stem.
 It is cultivated in the Indian plains, as well as private homes and gardens around India.

 Vana (Ocimum gratissimum), aka. "forest type", is known for its fragrance.
 The plant has green leaves and stem, with white blossoms.
 It is found in the Himalayas and plains of India.
 Grows wild in Asia and Africa and is used medicinally there as well.

-Holy Basil is traditionally taken as an herbal tea, dried powder, fresh leaf, or mixed with ghee.
+Holy Basil is traditionally taken as an herbal tea or mixed with ghee.

 Holy Basil, or Tulsi, is an important symbol in the Hindu religion and it is a significant herb in ayurvedic medicine.

 Not for use in pregnancy except under the supervision of a qualified healthcare practitioner.